Forming Relationships

 Causes and Solutions

 There are many possible causes of abusive relationships.
 Childhood issues, brain chemistry, significant life transitions, and societal messages are just a few.
-Whatever the source, abusive relationships function by virtue of a deficit and/or an over-abundance of sustained form.*
+Whatever the source, abusive relationships function by virtue of one (or both partners) attempting to control the behavior of the other.

 Successful treatment involves the following: